ryanstull/ryanstull.github.io/_posts/2020-08-13-null-safety-part1.md

 Yet another way (and perhaps my favorite):

-> A subtype must possess a superset of the properties of it's supertype.
+> A subtype must possess a superset of the properties of its supertype.

 So what the LSP is saying is, because in most languages subtypes can be used anywhere a supertype is expected, attempts to access properties defined in the supertype, must work on the subtype without error.